connorrothschild/v4/src/routes/post/nuxt-blog-starter.md

 I built this template because it is as performant as my V1 site (both receive over 95/100 on [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/)), but with much more flexibility.
 In my experience, modifying the appearance of this site—whether thats through its constituent components in the `components/` folder, or globally in the `assets/scss/colors.scss` file—is seamless while also allowing greater power than modifying the defaults in other, simpler blog templates.

 Moreover, this kind of flexibility scales up with your knowledge of Vue and Nuxt.
 If you are already familiar with the technologies, this template should be ready for total transformation through whatever modifications you find necessary.
 Otherwise, all you need to do is follow the simple instructions in the template's [README](https://github.com/connorrothschild/nuxt-blog-starter).
-To test this, I've helped a non-technical friend build out his [own website](https://dyllonschmehl.netlify.app/) from this theme, and seen firsthand how intuitive getting started can really be.
+To test this, I’ve helped a non-technical friend build out his [own website](https://dyllonschmehl.netlify.app/) from this theme, and seen firsthand how intuitive getting started can really be.

 #### 3. Learning new tech